PyconUK/2017.pyconuk.org/pages/accommodation.md

 Please note that the hotel has five floors **but does not have a lift**.
 It's **not** suitable for people with reduced mobility.

-Please use the code *trip1* when booking (phone or email).

-## Use booking sites

-Check sites such as [Hotels.com](http://hotels.com) and [Booking.com](http://booking.com) for other hotels.
-(Apparently if you put your browser into private or incognito mode, you can sometimes get different, better, prices.
-Who knows?)

-Some hotels don’t even appear on those sites, never mind offer discounts to Pythonistas; you need to go to their websites directly and pay the same as everyone else:

 #### Travelodge Hotels

 There are several [Travelodge hotels](https://www.travelodge.co.uk) in Cardiff, including one very close to City Hall